MF 237 : Questions to ask potential book editors

 Contract: This relates to everything above.
 What are the terms of the contract?
 How are fees structure?
 And what happens if things don’t work out?
 What are the terms and costs for early separation or work cancellation?

 Credit: As you work with a great editor, that person becomes an integral part of your book.
 Make sure that you give proper acknowledgment to the person or persons editing your book.
 At a minimum, write a separate thank you to your editor in the acknowledgments section.
 You may also want to put his or her contact information in the back matter of your book so you can help market them, especially if they’re new.
-For Making Fake Star Trek, I had such a positive working experience that I gave her a byline credit on the cover.
+I had such a positive experience working with Megan that I gave her a byline credit on the cover.

 Remember, it’s not about how expensive an editor is or which big publishing house(s) he or she previously worked in.
 What matters is whether the person is the right fit for your book in terms of process, workflow, communication, and cost.
 This takes time so find out as much as you can and view it as an important relationship, one that will be hopefully become a long term one.